Laser for Acne

 What type of side effects will I experience?

-After each treatment, the red cysts and pimples turn a bruised looking black and blue color.
+After each PDL treatment, the red cysts and pimples turn a bruised looking black and blue color.
 I describe this as exchanging a cranberry to a blueberry.
 The blueberry color can be covered with makeup, and fades out over a period of 5-7 days.
 We can provide arnica gel to those in need of a faster resolution of the dark marks.

 Can the marks be avoided?

 Yes.
-The marks can be avoided by using different settings on the laser.
+The bruise marks of the PDL can be avoided by using different settings on the laser.
 However, I personally think that – to paraphrase the old saying - you don’t get what you don’t see, i.e. the treatment is more effective when the marks are visible.
 However, we do adjust the settings for those patients who are in the public eye (TV, stage) with the caveat that the adjustment may mean more treatments to reach the same goal.
+The Fractora marks last 2-3 days and there is not much to do about them for that period.

 Is the treatment for everyone?

-The treatment works well for patients with light to medium dark/ brown complexions.
+The PDL works well for patients with light to medium dark/ brown complexions.
 Very dark (African American) skin is at risk of picking up too much of the laser energy by the pigment on the skin, and developing light or dark spots after the treatment.
 However, some of my dark skinned patients feel that it is easier to cover up a persistent pigment change than a red cystic bump, and opt to pursue the PDL anyway.

 How do I know the number of treatments I will need?